NeelBhatt/Docs-1/aspnet/aspnetcore/fundamentals/app-state.md

 The `IdleTimeout` is used by the server to determine how long a session can be idle before its contents are abandoned.
 Each request made to the site that passes through the Session middleware (regardless of whether Session is read from or written to within that middleware) will reset the timeout.
 Note that this is independent of the cookie's expiration.

+> [!NOTE]
-Note: `Session` is *non-locking*, so if two requests both attempt to modify the contents of session, the last one will win.
+> `Session` is *non-locking*, so if two requests both attempt to modify the contents of session, the last one will win.
 Further, `Session` is implemented as a *coherent session*, which means that all of the contents are stored together.
 This means that if two requests are modifying different parts of the session (different keys), they may still impact each other.

   ### ISession